daley-mottley/medical-calculator/project-plan/LOGS.md

 - **Issue**: 'Open Calculator' buttons opened calculators in a modal.
 Requirement changed to navigate to dedicated calculator pages and auto-scroll to top on navigation.
 - **Resolution**: Updated all 'Open Calculator' buttons to use react-router navigation to the respective calculator page using a route segment map.
 Removed modal logic.
 Added useEffect to auto-scroll to top when navigating to a calculator page.
 Changes made on branch 'feature/calculator-navigation'.

+### Started Suggestion Box Icon Update Feature
+- **Issue**: Replace the Suggestion Box widget icon with a more appropriate icon (BallotBox or Vote) for better clarity and professionalism.
+- **Resolution**: Created branch `feature/suggestion-box-icon-update`.
+Planning to update the icon in the SuggestionBox component and test the UI for consistency.

 ## 2024-06-13
 ### Started and Completed Real ASCVD Risk Calculator Feature
 - **Issue**: The ASCVD calculator used a placeholder formula and did not provide real 10-year risk estimates.